threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ### knplabs/knp-snappy

-This is a PHP library for converting a HTML website to a pdf file.
-We can use this library like:
+This is a PHP library for converting an HTML website to a PDF file.
+We can use this library like this:

 ```php
 <?php